halsabbah10/ml-email-classifier/README.md

 # Email Classifier System

 An advanced AI-powered email classification system that automatically categorizes customer support emails using machine learning.
-The system provides a modern web interface, REST API, and batch processing capabilities.
+The system provides a modern web interface, and batch processing capabilities.

 ## 🚀 Features